MIRROR: A Multi-Agent Framework with Iterative Adaptive Revision and Hierarchical Retrieval for Optimization Modeling in Operations Research: Methodology

-\begin{itemize} \item \textbf{Parameter Extraction Agent $ f_{\text{param}}$} This agent is Responsible for identifying and structuring key parameters from $t$.
-It then outputs $p$, a JSON object containing parameter symbols, data types, and semantic definitions, with its generation adhering to three principles: real-world discreteness or continuity, practical feasibility of values, and compatibility with mathematical operations.
+In the generation phase, for the input natural language optimization problem $t$, the Parameter Extraction ($f_{\text{param}}$), Modeling Advisor ($f_{\text{adv}}$), Mathematical Modeling ($f_{\text{model}}$), and Code Generation agents ($f_{\text{code}}$) sequentially execute their respective functions, ultimately outputting the executable solver code $c$.

-\item \textbf{Modeling Advisor Agent $ f_{\text{adv}} $} This agent provides domain-aware semantic guidance through a structured interpretation of $t$.
-It then outputs $g$, a standardized JSON list comprising operational clarifications of domain-specific terms, salient problem details, and a characterization of the problem’s essence—all strictly derived from inferable information in the original text.
+Problem analysis is implemented using a sequential dual-agent architecture: $f_{\text{param}}$ first identifies and structures the core parameters of the problem, outputting $p$, a JSON object containing parameter symbols, data types, and semantic definitions.
+Its output is passed as context to $f_{\text{adv}}$, which provides domain-aware semantic guidance by generating $g$, a standardized JSON list comprising operational clarifications of domain-specific terms, salient problem details, and a characterization of the problem’s essence.